 We would be just as happy with a trailer and a one-ton high-top extended van.
 That combination would solve several problems that we face right now.
 One of those problems is low ground clearance.
 Knowing about all the places we can camp for free doesn't do any good if we can't get into them!
 Our next vehicles will have much higher ground clearance so that we can take advantage of many of those places we had to pass up this past year.

 Another problem is that we now have a third vehicle, and it can't be towed.
 Besides, I would have to use the RV to tow our existing trailer, while Sharon drives the new van separately.
 Our goal (by the end of next year) is to have a two-vehicle setup... a travel trailer and a high top van to tow it with, and nothing else.

 A conventional trailer (less than ten years old, and less than 22 feet) will get us into any RV park or resort that we choose to stay at for awhile.
-The trailer will be our "home base" while we still have a fully livable van to do our shorter travels with.
+The trailer could be our "home base" while we would still have a fully livable van to do our shorter travels with.
 If we don't want to come home at night... we won't have to!
-In fact, we could almost use the trailer for storage, rather than living, and the parks can't say a thing about it because it meets their requirements!
+In fact, we could almost use the trailer we already have for storage, rather than living, although some of the parks might object to it because it may not meet their requirements!
 They don't care as much about what the tow vehicle is unless it is the main vehicle for living!
 Anyway, the rules are confusing and complicated.